Brandon Comley

-Brandon Comley (born 18 November 1995) is a professional footballer who plays for side Walsall.
+Brandon Comley (born 18 November 1995) is a professional footballer who plays for side Barnet.
 Born in England, he plays for the Montserrat national team.

 Comley came through the Queens Park Rangers Academy, joining at the age of nine and made his first-team debut in 2015 in the Premier League.
 He had loan spells in League Two with Carlisle United, Grimsby Town, and Colchester United.
 He joined the latter on a permanent basis in January 2018.

 Club career

 Queens Park Rangers

 Born in Islington, London, Comley joined Queens Park Rangers Academy at the age of nine, where he progressed through the age groups to eventually make his first-team debut in 2015.
 He made his club and Premier League debut on 24 May 2015 as an 80th-minute substitute for Karl Henry during QPR's 5–1 defeat at Leicester City on the final day of the season.

 After facing Carlisle United in the League Cup first round on 25 August 2015, Comley made a loan move to the League Two club on 21 January 2016 in an initial month-long deal.
 He made his United debut ten days later, starting in their 3–0 home defeat by Everton in the fourth round of the FA Cup.
 In just his third appearance for the club, Comley was sent off for a second bookable offence during Carlisle's 1–0 league defeat to Newport County on 13 February.
 His loan was extended until the end of the season in March 2016.
 He went on to make 13 appearances for the Cumbrians.

 On 31 August 2016, Comley signed for League Two side Grimsby Town on loan until January 2017.
 He made his debut on 3 September during Grimsby's 2–2 draw at Notts County.
 He made 22 appearances for Grimsby in all competitions before he returned to QPR in January.
 He made one appearance for his parent club, before rejoining Grimsby on loan until the end of the season.
 He made a further 13 league appearances for the club.

 On 31 August 2017, Comley joined League Two club Colchester United on loan until January 2018.
 He made his Colchester debut on 9 September in their 3–1 win against Crawley Town.
 At the completion of his loan, he had made 23 first-team appearances for the U's.